luzrain/telegram-bot-api/README.md

 Instead, it uses the [PSR-18](https://www.php-fig.org/psr/psr-18/) client abstraction.
 This will give you the flexibility to choose what [PSR-7 implementation](https://packagist.org/providers/psr/http-message-implementation) and [HTTP client](https://packagist.org/providers/psr/http-client-implementation) you want to use.

+> [!NOTE]
+> It is highly recommended that you use named parameters, as in the examples below, because the number and order of parameters changes between releases.

 #### Example of initialising the BotApi with Guzzle client
 ```php
 use GuzzleHttp\Client;